 I have been in small groups almost all of my life.
 I have heard about the importance of multiplying small groups for at least half of that time.
 I even started speaking about how important it was and how to do it… but I had never done it successfully.
 My teenage son calls that an epic fail.

-Twenty eight months ago I was leading a fireside small group with 12-14 guys.
+In 2010 I led a fireside small group with 12-14 guys.
 I was happy… VERY happy.
 I love the pastoring and mentoring that happens in a life group.
 I love the relationships that build over time.
 But I knew there was more that Jesus wanted out of a group than “community.”
 It started to dawn on me that community was an overplayed value in small group circles.
 It is certainly the key environment where transformation can happen but it is not the target.
 Community is a powerful byproduct of living on mission for God but it is not the target.
 Leading men and women to allow God’s Holy Spirit to restore their sin-corrupted identities into their original state of intimacy and influence is the target…

 …and traditional ,non-reproducing small groups were not getting it done.

 I couldn’t take it anymore.
 I was NOT going to allow the same practices with the same results to continue under my watch… and it had to start with me.
 I was going to lead this fireside to effectively multiply no matter what.